Connaxio/connaxio.github.io/docs/src/guides/tasmota_hass/README.md

 ```

 This means one of the parameters of your Tasmota MQTT configuration is wrong.
 Check your parameters. user/password, network cable, host / port (make sure it does not include "http://").

+You can find more information on connecting Tasmota with Home Assistant on [Tasmota's dedicated page](https://tasmota.github.io/docs/Home-Assistant/#tasmota-integration)

 **7. Create an automation**